ibersanoMS/terraform-azure-template/README.md

 These are the workflows contained in this repository:
 - ``` validate.yml ``` This workflow runs on a pull request to main.
 It formats and validates your Terraform and then commits the formatting changes back to your branch.
 - ``` build-and-deploy.yml ``` This workflow runs on a push to main.
 It handles setting up and/or creating remote storage and deploying the Terraform code.
+- ``` destroy.yml ``` This workflow runs on manual dispatch.
+It will delete your Terraform infrastructure on demand.
+- ``` dependabot.yml ``` Handles package management for GitHub Actions and Terraform versions.

 The [Terraform code](/src/) included in this repository demonstrates basic file structure for a Terraform solution:
 - ``` main.tf ``` This file contains either resource definitions or references to [Terraform modules](/src/infra/modules/) to deploy.